InductiveComputerScience/i-slash-x86/tutorial/0-a-setup.md

 ### Example

 Let us look at an example function.
-This function assigns the input variable `x` to the return variable `retval`.
+This function assigns the input variable `x` to the return variable `y`.
 Before the colon, we specify that what is after the colon is an expression using signed, 64-bit arithmetic. "exp" stands for "EXPression", `a` for "Arithmetic" and s64 for 64-bit signed integer.

 ```
 Fnc test
-  exp a s64: retval = x
+  exp a s64: y = x
 Ret
 ```